j-buss/jb_blog/_posts/2019-03-01-introduction.markdown

 ### Start the Build

-As with the other chapters of the book I wrote all the code by hand to help with the acquisition.
-My requirements for this code was:
+I wanted a development environment that worked from me.
+While it may not work for everyone these were my requirements:

 1. Use a “widely” regarded development framework
 2. Save code in an online repository
 3. Leverage a “cloud” development environment

 Using Google’s [Colaboratory](https://colab.research.google.com/) satisfies all of these requirements.
-It is completely free, it leverages [Jupyter](https://jupyter.org/) notebooks and stores the code in your Google Drive or can easily be saved in GitHub.
+It is completely free, it leverages [Jupyter](https://jupyter.org/) notebooks and stores the code in your Google Drive or Github.

 When you open up the Colab environment the default screen contains a “Getting Started” section that will walk you through many introductory steps to perform.

 <img src="{{site.baseurl}}/assets/images/welcome_colaboratory.png" alt="Welcome to Google Colaboratory" width="800"/>

-However for many individuals that may have used Jupyter notebooks in the past this will be very familiar.
+For many individuals who have used Jupyter notebooks in the past this will be very familiar.

 This this introduction we will just load one of the jupyter notebooks that Francois has made available in his accompanying Github account.